-There are many types of vehicle you can choose to go around Hanoi.
-If you want to explore Hanoi traditionally, you can catch a cyclo.
-Going around Hanoi on a cyclo, seeing this romantic beauty of this city and talking to cyclo drivers to understand more about Vietnam culture are unforgettable experiences.
-However, the price for a walk around Hanoi by cyclo is quite high, about 300.000-500.000 VND/ person.
-So you should ask the price first incase of being ripped off.
+There are many types of vehicles that you can choose to go around Hanoi.
+If you want to explore Hanoi traditionally, you can take a cyclo.
+Going around Hanoi on a cyclo, seeing this romantic beauty of this city, and talking to the driver to understand more about Hanoi’s culture.
+However, the price for a walk around Hanoi by cyclo is quite high, about 300.000 – 500.000 VND/one.

-If you want to save money, you can choose to go around Hanoi by bus.
-The average ticket price for a ride is only 7.000 VND.
+If you want to save money, you can choose to go around Hanoi by bus, which is about 7.000 VND/fare.
 Shortly, Hanoi will also put into operation the urban elevated railway so that you will have more options for transportation.

-However, if you want to travel more comfortably and quickly, you can call a taxi or if you go alone, take a motorbike taxi.
-Currently, there are quite a lot of booking applications such as Grab, GoViet that help you save costs than cabs or traditional motorbike taxi.
+However, if you want to travel more comfortably and quickly, you can take a taxi or a motorbike taxi.
+Currently, there are many booking applications such as Grab, Gojek that help you save costs than cabs or traditional motorbike taxis.

-But the most convenient way to exploring Hanoi is hiring a motorbike and go by yourself.
-So you can go to any destinations in Hanoi at any time you want.
-The cost of renting a bike ranges from 100.000 VND-200.000 VND/ day.
-You also have to leave from 1.000.000-2.000.000 VND as a deposit for renting a motorbike.
-And of course, your money will be brought back to you after you returned the bike.
+The convenient way to exploring Hanoi is on a motorbike, in which you can go to any destinations at any time you want.
+The cost of renting a bike ranges from 100.000 VND – 200.000 VND/ day.
+You also have to leave from 1.000.000 VND as a deposit for renting a motorbike.

-In Hanoi, there are many kinds of a motel, hotel and homestay around most of the city.
-Prices and services are also diverse for travellers with many choices.
-Hotels near the Old Quarter are more expensive.
-You can select rooms by location, rates on hotel booking applications to fit your needs.
+In Hanoi, there are many kinds of a motel, hotel, and homestay.
+Prices and services are diverse for travellers with many choices.
+The hotels near the Old Quarter are more expensive.
+You can select a room by location, rates on booking applications to fit your needs.

 Hanoi is a city more than a thousand years old, but it is still growing.
 Besides the sites with hundreds of years or even thousands of years old, this city also has very modern destinations, let’s see the most attractive destinations in Hanoi.